AdobeDocs/experience-manager-screens.en/help/user-guide/implementing-android-player.md

 1. When the player application launches, it will read this configuration file and point to the applicable AEM server where it can be registered and subsequently controlled.

    >[!NOTE]
-   >This file is *read-only* the first time the application is launched and cannot be used for subsequent configurations.
+   >This file is *read only* the first time the application is launched and cannot be used for subsequent configurations.
 If the player is launched before the configuration file was dropped, simply uninstall and re-install the application on the device.

 ### Policy Attributes {#policy-attributes}